 Jerky — whether it be the primary meat, beef, or the wide variety of other jerkies available — is through and through a pretty darn rugged snack.
 There’s a savory satisfaction of spiced meat without the mess as well as the protein from the meat itself.
 Plus, if you’re hiking or camping, you don’t have to worry about it spoiling in your bag over the course of the day.
 Unfortunately, a lot of store-bought jerky isn’t great.
 Okay, it’s actually crap.
 Filled with preservatives and things we can’t pronounce, it’s all in all pretty unappetizing.
-(That being said, if you are looking for good ones, though, check out this list.)

-If you’re a hiking enthusiast, avid camper, frequent traveler, or just a man who’s looking to satisfy his meaty munchies without having to fire up your skillet every day, making your own jerky is a great way to get hands-on with your favorite snack and ensure you know every last grain of spice going into it.
+If you’re a hiking enthusiast, avid camper, frequent traveler, or just a man who’s looking to satisfy his meaty munchies without having to fire up your skillet every day, making your own beef jerky is a great way to get hands-on with your favorite snack and ensure you know every last grain of spice going into it.
 At first, the process of seasoning, prepping, dehydrating, and packaging jerky may seem too much for one man’s home kitchen, but the truth is, making jerky at home can be a pretty easy (and fun!) process.

 For some serious jerky knowledge, we enlisted the help of chef Thomas Boemer — culinary genius behind Minneapolis’ Corner Table and Revival, butcher, Cochon 555 winner, and all-around master of meats — to explain the best method and share his favorite beef jerky recipe.

 How to Choose the Best Meat for Jerky

 When it comes to jerky, the leaner the cut of meat, the better, as too much fat can result in greasy jerky that spoils quickly.
 “Leaner cuts with good beefy flavor like brisket flat are ideal,” recommends Boemer.